Lyceris-chan/Solutions/cachy.md

 Avahi is a zeroconf implementation that enables service discovery on local networks using mDNS (multicast DNS).
-It implements Apple's Bonjour/Zeroconf protocol, allowing automatic discovery of printers, file shares, and other network services without manual configuration.
+It implements Apple's Bonjour/Zeroconf protocol, which allows automatic discovery of printers, file shares, and other network services without manual configuration.

 **Source:** [Arch Linux Wiki - Avahi](https://wiki.archlinux.org/title/Avahi)

 **What Avahi is used for:**

-- Automatic network printer discovery
+*   Automatic network printer discovery
-- .local hostname resolution (e.g., `hostname.local`)
+*   `.local` hostname resolution (for example, `hostname.local`)
-- Network service discovery (SSH, VNC, file shares)
+*   Network service discovery (SSH, VNC, file shares)
-- Bonjour protocol support for applications
+*   Bonjour protocol support for applications
-- Zero-configuration networking
+*   Zero-configuration networking

 **Why you might want to disable it:**

-- Not needed if you don't use .local hostnames or network service discovery
+*   Not needed if you don't use `.local` hostnames or network service discovery
-- Reduces attack surface on systems that don't need network service advertising
+*   Reduces attack surface on systems that don't need network service advertising
-- Prevents unnecessary mDNS traffic on port 5353
+*   Prevents unnecessary mDNS traffic on port 5353
-- systemd-resolved provides similar functionality in some configurations
+*   systemd-resolved provides similar functionality in some configurations
-- Boot time optimization (minor)
+*   Boot time optimization (minor)

-**Important:** Avahi is a dependency for many essential packages including `pipewire-pulse`, `libcups`, `geoclue`, and various desktop applications.
+**Important:** Avahi is a dependency for many essential packages, including `pipewire-pulse`, `libcups`, `geoclue`, and various desktop applications.
-**Do not attempt to remove the Avahi package** as this will break critical system functionality.
+**Don't attempt to remove the Avahi package** because this breaks critical system functionality.
 Only disable the daemon if you don't use network service discovery features.